harp-lab/slog-lang1/doc/compare.md

 This needs a whole iteration on the relation bar, which is inefficient as it looks like.
 In soufflé you must be very careful about this, and in k-arity join, the rule scheduling will be complicated and hard, soufflé does have an optimized index selection algorithm, please refer to the paper in soufflé website.

-Indice mechanism in slog is a bit more complex.
+Indice mechanism in slog is a bit more involved.
 In slog, each relation will have a few different indices.
 The indices defined by the user are called `Canonical Index`, the slog compiler will also create some non-canonical indices during organization pass which always put the joined column first and drop all unused columns.
 For example, previous code will become something semantically similar to:

 ```
 ; res_1_2__2 means relation res has 2 arity and using an index selection 1 2